rcffuta/rcffuta/README.md

 ## 💻 Who We Are

-The **Redeemed Christian Fellowship** at the **Federal University of Technology, Akure** is a student body committed to knowing Christ and making Him known.
+The **Redeemed Christian Fellowship** at the **Federal University of Technology, Akure** is a student fellowship committed to knowing Christ and making Him known.
 Our **ICT Unit** builds tools that support the mission, values, and digital transformation of the fellowship.

 ---